 baseAddress property

-An address object MAY contain a property named baseAddress whose value is a string containing a hexadecimal representation of the base address of the region containing this address.
+An address object MAY contain a property named baseAddress whose value is an integer containing the base address of the region containing this address.

 offset property

-An address object MAY contain a property named baseAddress whose value is a string containing a hexadecimal representation of the offset of this address from baseAddress (§3.30.1).
+An address object MAY contain a property named baseAddress whose value is an string containing the offset of this address from baseAddress (§3.30.1).
 If baseAddress is absent, offset SHALL represent an absolute address.

 fullyQualifiedName property